NachoPeinador/Component-Fusion-Repair/README.md

 This repository contains the code, data, and experiments for the research paper "Optimal Neural Network Repair: Achieving Theoretical Limits in Fragment Recovery via Component Fusion".

 The project establishes and empirically validates the theoretical limit for neural network repair: the minimum number of connections required to restore structural integrity is exactly equal to the number of fragmented components.
-Our findings are validated on a large-scale network (850 neurons) under severe damage (85% random pruning) and confirmed with a robust statistical analysis of 100 independent replicas.¹
+Our findings are validated on a large-scale network (850 neurons) under severe damage (85% random pruning) and confirmed with a robust statistical analysis of 100 independent replicas.

 ![Statistical analysis of repair strategies](figures/figure_robustness_analysis.png) *Statistical analysis of repair strategies across 100 independent replicas under 85% random pruning, demonstrating the perfect consistency and superiority of Component Fusion.*